-- The most common is proably the Porter stemmer - But this set of rules gets many stems wrong, e.g. - policy and police considered (wrongly) equivalent - general becomes gener, iteration becomes iter - Other corpus-based, statistical, and mixed appraoches designed to overcome these limitations (good review in Jirvani article)

-Key for you is to be careful through inspection of morphological variants and their stemmed versions Selecting more than words: collocations collocations bigrams, or trigrams e.g. capital gains tax how to detect: pairs occuring more than by chance, by measures of χ^2 or mutual information measures example:
+- The most common is proably the Porter stemmer - But this set of rules gets many stems wrong, e.g. - policy and police considered (wrongly) equivalent - general becomes gener, iteration becomes iter - Other corpus-based, statistical, and mixed appraoches designed to overcome these limitations (good review in Jirvani article) - Key for you is to be careful through inspection of morphological variants and their stemmed versions collocations bigrams, or trigrams e.g. capital gains tax how to detect: pairs occuring more than by chance, by measures of $\chi^2$ or mutual information measures example: